A Computational Fluid Dynamics MacroModel for the Design of Bed Adsorbers: Mathematical Modeling and Governing Equations

 where $k_i$ is the LDF mass transfer coefficient for the i$^{th}$ gas component, $q^*_i$ is the equilibrium adsorbed amount and $q_i$ is the actual adsorbed amount i$^{th}$ gas component.
 The LDF mass transfer coefficient $k_i$ is usually obtained by simple experimental data fitting to the model equations \cite{Naidu2021}.
 However, a generalized model of $k_i$ is usually employed which depends on the molecular diffusion of the i$^{th}$ gas component in the gaseous mixture, and that is inversely proportional to the diameter $d_p$ of the adsorbing particles such that:

-For different macropore models of $k_i$ depending on the type and form of adsorbing particles, the reader may refer to table 1 in Rezaei et al. 2009 \cite{REZAEI2009}.
+{Where $\tau$ is the turtuosity considered equal to 3 (see \cite{wilkins2019measurement}).} For different macropore models of $k_i$ depending on the type and form of adsorbing particles, the reader may refer to table 1 in Rezaei et al. 2009 \cite{REZAEI2009}.
 In the present work, we adopt the $k_i$ model intended for spherical beads/pellets (see \cite{REZAEI2009}).